davidedm26/LegalAIze/README.md

 **Requirements:**
 - An active internet connection is required
-- Uploaded files should not exceed 50 pages (this limit is subject to revision)

 **Important Notice:**
 - All input documents are processed by an OpenAI Large Language Model (LLM) via API